heliosynl/heliosynl.github.io/_notes/2024-12-18-QE-PWscf-Error.md

 ```
 in batch file (or ~/.bashrc file for local computer)

+### fatal error in internal_gather: message truncated, error stack:
+Similar things:
+- Caught signal 11 (Segmentation fault: address not mapped to object at address (nil))
+- message...

+Problems relate to MPI, we call mpi out of memory, may be cause by the long address and inter-overlapping

+can try:
+- use fewer cores (just test in local PC first and see whether it can start calculate)
+- incresae the allocation of memory (in slurm, that is `#SBATCH --mem=600G`), useful for very large system

 ## Geometry
 Provided known space_group, don’t use ibrav
 ATOMIC_POSITION crystal_sg